 The case was interesting and challenging in several ways.
 Primarily it covered health and safety issues related to the Coronavirus Pandemic and the challenges this presented to both Employees and Employers in what was an unprecedented situation (of recent times anyway).
 The case covered circumstances which were new and untested, so while interesting it was less certain as to the approach the Tribunal and Courts would take, especially in the case of Key Workers.

 The claim also covered the challenges facing parents and, in this case, a working mother who had childcare requirements.
 The pandemic led to school closures, reduced alternative childcare options, and as such a greater need for flexibility to look after younger children.
 Much of this responsibility still falls on working mothers and it was going to be interesting, if again perhaps less clear, as to how Tribunals would consider childcare needs for working parents against the demands of Employers?
-The requirement for flexibility with childcare provided the claim of indirect sex discrimination for a working mother when not granted.
+By not being granted the requirement for flexibility with childcare provided the claim of indirect sex discrimination for this working mother.

-The case was to a large extent fact and evidence sensitive, it would turn on how the evidence and in particular witnesses came over.
-Much emphasis was on trying to get the case well set out at an early stage from even before the employment ended and then to ensure good presentation and representation of the claim and evidence through to hearing.
+The case was, to a large extent, fact and evidence sensitive, it would turn on how the evidence, and in particular witnesses, came over.
+Much emphasis was on trying to get the case well set out at an early stage from even before the employment ended.
+Then to ensure good presentation and representation of the claim and evidence through to hearing.

-This was an emotional situation for Claimant, who had gone through a difficult period, who wanted acknowledgment for the way she had been treated by her employer.
+This was an emotional situation for the Claimant, who had gone through a difficult period, and who wanted acknowledgement for the way she had been treated by her employer.

-The unanimous Judgment of the Tribunal was all claims succeed.
-More importantly, the findings of the Tribunal, in the way she had been treated by her Employer provided the vindication sought.
+The unanimous Judgement of the Tribunal was all claims succeed.
+More importantly, the findings of the Tribunal, in the way she had been treated by her Employer, provided the vindication sought.